What is a heater core?

 A leaking heater core will usually not fog the windshield on cold startup because the coolant is cold and is less able to atomize as it leaves the heater core.
 However, once the engine is at operating temperature, the leaking coolant will leak and atomize, causing the water in the coolant to turn to steam and carry the ethylene glycol onto your windshield.

 Ethylene glycol coolants smell like sweet fruit juice.
-If your heater core is leaking, the coolant can pool at the bottom of the heater box and airflow will pick up the scent and send it through your vents.
+If your heater core leaks, the coolant can pool at the bottom of the box, and the airflow will pick up the scent and send it through your vents.
 A larger heater core leak will send the excess fluid down the AC drain tube, causing it to puddle under your car.
-If you notice the sweet smell while exiting your car, check for a coolant puddle.
+Check for a coolant puddle if you notice the sweet smell while exiting your car.

 A small amount of coolant can evaporate from your reservoir over time, so don’t be alarmed if you have to top off the reservoir once a year or so.
-But if you have to top off the coolant more frequently, you’ve got a big cooling system problem.
-The leak can be in the heater core, or the engine may have a head gasket leak and is burning the coolant or draining it into the oil pan.
+But if you have to top off the coolant more frequently, you have a big cooling system problem.
+The leak can be anywhere in the cooling system.

 Check the carpeting on the passenger side of your car.
 If the carpet is wet and the fluid has an oil feel, your heater core is leaking.

-Like I said earlier, low coolant, stuck open thermostat and a faulty water pump can also reduce heating.
-But if you’ve checked those items and still don’t have heat or have low heat, chances are you’ve got a clogged heater core.
+As I said earlier, low coolant, a stuck open thermostat, and a faulty water pump can also reduce heating.
+But if you’ve checked those items and still don’t have heat or low heat, chances are it’s clogged

 How to check for a clogged heater core